 Matthias’s recent video ‘Stone Rolling’ has been shot in a very natural way.
 He believes studying natural light is key to help us better understand how to light more effectively, and there is plenty of evidence of this in his (mostly SFW) reel.

-Matthias also brings years of industry experience to the table, and a recent interview with Lights Film School who spoke with Matthias earlier this year, produced some absolutely gems of insight I’d like to share below.
+Matthias also brings years of industry experience to the table, and a recent interview with Lights Film School who spoke with Matthias earlier this year, produced some wonderful insightful gems I’d like to share below.
 Everything from how he approaches lighting, to the importance of following your instinct was discussed.

 On nature as an inspiration for his lighting style: